-When future Philadelphia brides and grooms ask us about our style of wedding photography, we respond that it is photojournalistic.
-What this means is that we approach photographing Philly marriage celebrations like we are trying to report on an event.
+Photojournalistic Philadelphia wedding photographers like us approach documenting your marriage celebrations like we are trying to report on an event.
 It is as though we have been sent to cover the wedding as photographic reporters, and we must document the proceedings with our cameras.
-With that in mind, a Philadelphia wedding photographer’s photos should provide a visual narration of a couple’s wedding day.
+The idea is for a Philadelphia wedding photographer’s photos to provide a visual narration of your wedding day.
 Ideally, though, the images should not just capture the important moments.
-They should also convey the emotional impact of the best parts of a wedding in the Quaker City.
+They should also convey the emotional impact of the best parts of your wedding in the Quaker City.
 A viewer should not only see what happens when looking at the photos.
 They should feel it.

 There are no unimportant moments on a wedding day in the City of Brotherly Love.
 But some scenes are more emotionally rich than others.
-A future bride and groom’s first look, for example.
-The moment a man sees his future spouse in a wedding dress for the first time is hard to top.
-The emotions on his face — joy, wonder, love — make for absolutely beautiful wedding photography.
+Your first look, for example.
+The moment one of you see the other in their wedding attire for the first time is hard to top.
+The emotions on their face — joy, wonder, love — make for absolutely beautiful wedding photography.

-There is one part of a Philadelphia wedding day that often does beat a first look for emotional impact.
-There is nothing quite like the moment a couple stands in front of each other, ready to tie the knot.
-For starters, that is the reason they and their wedding guests are there in Philly in the first place!
-Even if nothing else happens that day, the bride and groom need to exchange their vows!
-Getting the couple on film standing in front of all their family and friends is obviously of the utmost importance.
+As great as a first look can be, there is another part of a Philadelphia wedding day that is often even more emotional impactful.
+In our experience, there is nothing quite like the moment you and your beloved stand in front of each other, ready to tie the knot.
+For starters, that is the reason you and your wedding guests are there in Philly in the first place!
+Even if nothing else happens that day, you need to exchange your vows!
+Getting the two of your on film standing in front of all their family and friends is obviously of the utmost importance.

 The best Philadelphia wedding photographers also love taking pictures of that scene for other reasons.
 One is that we never know exactly what to expect from the two people whom everyone is there to see.
-The way that a bride and groom will react when at the altar and ready to exchange their vows.
-Some fiancés cry tears of happiness.
-Others laugh a bit to relieve the tension.
-Still others (particularly many grooms) stand there sweating and looking vaguely queasy.
-Some brides and grooms are concentrating deeply, clearly just focused on remembering their “lines.”
+The way that you and your intended will react when at the altar and ready to exchange their vows varies greatly.
+You might cry tears of happiness.
+You might laugh a bit to relieve the tension.
+You might stand there sweating and looking vaguely queasy.
+You might be concentrating deeply, clearly just focused on remembering your “lines.”
 We could witness almost anything on the emotional rainbow, and that makes for exciting wedding photography!

 When we photographed this particular Philly wedding, we thought we had seen this scene play out in every conceivable way.
 This Philadelphia, PA, bride, however, gave us something unique when face-to-face with her future husband.
 It was something that spoke volumes about their relationship and the reasons why they were marrying in the first place.